greenemax/team_picker_client/README.md

 Additionally, it would be great to expand the player component to include more statistics.
 If I could connect with an API that collects basketball player data it would be feasible to build a roster with any player in NBA history as opposed to a preselected set of players (which is very much one persons opinion, there's a bunch of great players I omitted choosing just 25).

 ### Search by category
-We'd like to have implemented a search by category, where a user could select a player category and only have players of that category appear.
+I'd like to have implemented a search feature, where a user could select a player category and only have players of that category appear.

 ## Document your planning, process and problem-solving strategy
 I had seen a tweet a few months ago that inspired the project:

 ## API Routes